raphaelalmeidamartins/meme-generator/README.md

 <br>

 <h2 id="en">:us: English</h2>
-<p>Project of HTML, CSS and JavaScript develop by me (<a href="https://www.linkedin.com/in/raphaelameidamartins/" target="_blank" rel="external">Raphael Martins</a>) in the end of the Unit 5 Module 1 of the Web Development course at <a href="https://www.betrybe.com" targe="_blank" rel="nofollow">Trybe</a>.
-I was approved with 100% of the mandatory and optional requirements met, and following all the Linter rules of best practices and code standardization.</p>
+<p>Project of HTML, CSS, and JavaScript developed by me (<a href="https://www.linkedin.com/in/raphaelameidamartins/" target="_blank" rel="external">Raphael Martins</a>) at the end of the Unit 5 Module 1 of the Web Development course at <a href="https://www.betrybe.com" targe="_blank" rel="nofollow">Trybe</a>.
+I was approved with 100% of the mandatory and optional requirements met.</p>
-<p>We had to develop a dynamic and interactive web page that the user can create a meme by uploading an image from their computer/device and by adding a text on the image.
+<p>We had to develop a dynamic and interactive web page where it's possible to create a meme.
+The user can upload an image from their computer/device and add text to the picture.
 It's also possible to change the image border using pre-set styles.</p>
 <p><a href="https://raphaelalmeidamartins.github.io/project-meme-generator/" target="_blank">Click here</a> to check out the final version of the project on your browser.</p>

 ![My grade of the project - Minha nota no projeto](./nota.png)

 ### Requirements
 <ol>
-  <li>Add a text box that the user can insert a text on a chosen image.
+  <li>Add a text box the user can insert text on a chosen image.
     <ul>
       <li>The text box should have <code>text-input</code> as its <code>id</code>;</li>
       <li>You have to create an element that's going to be a "container" for the image and the text of the meme.
 This element should have <code>meme-image-container</code> as its <code>id</code>;</li>